cognitedata/reveal-demo/README.md

 In the front page, type in a valid api key of 3ddemo project and press 'submit' button to render the main application.
 The left tree structure represents the node hierarchy of the model.
 The user can right click on nodes to hide the subtrees or focus the camera on them.
 The upper-right slider can be dragged to slice the model and the buttom-right 'start measurement' button is used to calculate distance between two points.
+The user can also take screenshots by pressing the "take screenshot button".